 But the caregivers and supervisor encouraged us to give it a chance.
 They told us that if we let the house get back to normal, with everyone back home, Dorothie may become more comfortable with staying there.
 We agreed, crossed our fingers, prayed for a miracle, and let her stay.
 Within a few days she seemed to begin to embrace her new life.
 She still missed us, and would cry periodically when we left after visiting.
 But she seemed much happier and settled.
 And we were much more willing to hand over the responsibilities of her care.

 Even though I still struggled with the whole idea of “independent living”, I could see the benefits it afforded Dorothie.
 She became more social, and spent more time out in the community shopping, taking classes, going to parties.

 By the one year mark my husband and I began planning to go on a nearly three week trip to France and England.
 It had been a dream of ours, and we felt, for the first time, we could finally live as the empty nesters we’d become.
 A couple of days before we departed, I visited Dot to prepare her as best as I could, not completely sure she understood that it would be a longer trip than we usually took.
 She asked if she could come with us.
-I had to tell her as best as I could that we would talk to her during our trip and send pictures to her.
+I told her that we would talk to her during our trip and send pictures to her.
 I also reassured her that Grandma and Aunt Juju would visit her and update her on our travels.
 I could see a vague disappointment in her eyes before she started to tell me something about one of the residents.
 I hoped all would be well while we were gone, listened to her “news” and left.